FIVE MOST SURPRISING FINDS

 The question is not whether Black Americans should become Republicans.
 That is the wrong question, and it is the question that defenders of the status quo always substitute for the right one, because the right question is harder to dismiss.

-The right question is: what would happen if Black Americans voted strategically rather than automatically?
+The right question is this — what would happen if Black Americans voted strategically rather than automatically?

 The political science literature is clear.
 When a constituency becomes competitive — when its vote is genuinely uncertain — both parties begin to invest in winning it.
 Campaign spending shifts.
 Policy proposals are developed.
 Appointments are made.
 Legislation is drafted.